Breast implant, breast prosthesis, breast augmentation surgery

-Breast augmentation is a surgical procedure that aims to increase breast volume and beautify the breast.
-It enhances not only its size but also improves its shape, fullness and firmness, setting a woman’s breasts in balance and proportion with the rest of her body.
-This is one of the most performed interventions in cosmetic surgery, with a very high satisfaction rate.
+Breast augmentation is a surgical procedure designed to increase volume and enhance the beauty of the breasts.
+It improves not only the size of the breasts, but also their shape and firmness, in order to perfect, enhance or restore the balance of the figure.
+It is one of the most popular cosmetic surgery procedures, with a very high satisfaction rate.

-- Women with breast hypotrophy (small breasts) after their puberty
+- Women with breast hypotrophy, i.e. small breasts even after their development period.

-- Women who want a more harmonious and attractive silhouette, who will feel more comfortable and better after such a procedure.
+- Women who want a more proportioned and attractive figure, and who will feel more comfortable and better about themselves after such an operation.

-To date, we have three effective methods to perform a breast augmentation:
+Today we have three effective and recognized methods for breast augmentation:

-In some cases, some associated procedures can be done at the same time, such as a breast lift (for sagging breasts), lipoaspiration of the axillary region (fat excess or ectopic axillary gland) or a change in the size of the nipple or areola.
+In some cases, certain procedures are offered at the same time as breast augmentation, such as a breast lift (for sagging breasts), liposuction of the axillary region (bulges or ectopic axillary glands) or modification of the size of the nipple or areola.

 Breast implants differ in:

-Their shape: round or anatomical (drop or pear shape)
+Their shape: round or anatomical, pear-shaped or teardrop.

-Their content: silicone gel, physiological saline or light silicone (B-lite)
+Their content: filled with silicone gel, saline solution, or lightweight silicone (B-lite).

-Their volume: variable according to the desired result and the anatomy of the patient
+Their volume: varies based on the desired result and the patient’s build.

-They can be placed in front or behind the pectoralis muscle, as well as in a combination of these two planes (Plan Dual).
-The procedure can be performed from an incision under the breast (sub-mammary), the lower border of the areola or in the armpit.
+They can be placed either in front of or behind the pectoral muscle, as well as a combination of these two planes (Dual Plane).
+The procedure can be done through an incision below the breast (submammary), around the lower border of the areola, or in the armpit area.

-- No prosthesis, so no need for implant change
+- No implant, so no need for replacement due to wear

-- Maximum of one half to a cup size gain per session
+- Maximum half to one cup size increase per session

 - Requires a good donor area